LaurelineP/ztm_python-and-script-automations/README.md

 ( for, while, in, if, else, print, type, etc...)
 - should not be the same as another variable name - to avoid overriding

-## 🔹 Errors
+## 📌 Errors
 Errors can happen while programming and should be anticipated in order to prevent our code / program to stop or crash.
 Key to debug: read the error - which is insightful

 ### Different type of error in Python
-- Syntax Error: a mispell / a non interpreted caracter
+- Syntax Error: a misspell / a non interpreted character
-- Name Error: refering to a keyword that is mispell
+- Name Error: referring to a keyword that is misspell
 - Semantic Error: wrong logic implemented even if the syntax is correct:
   this could lead to an unexpected output.
 Ex: missing parentheses in an operation

-## 🔹 F Strings
+## 📌 F Strings
-Allows to easilly include a or multiple values on a string dynamically
+Allows to easily include a or multiple values on a string dynamically
 Introduced in 3.7 Python
 Short for Formatted String
 Prepended by f followed by quotes
-Inbetween quotes it is your string and the
+In-between quotes it is your string and the
 dynamic value between curly braces
 Values can be variable, expression or functions returning a value.
 ```py